magneticstain/CLTools/README.md

 GRANT SELECT,INSERT,UPDATE,DELETE ON cltools.* TO cltools@'%' IDENTIFIED BY '<PASSWORD>';
 FLUSH PRIVILEGES;
 ```
+You can of course change the host clause of the `GRANT` statement based on your environment for some additional access control.

 After configuring the service account, the next thing we will need to do to complete the configuration is update the database settings within CLTools to work with your environment.
 To do that, update the respective variables in each of the config files before with the correct values: